buhrmi/buhrmi/README.md

 ### Experiments

-- [Svelte-Gemini-Live](https://github.com/buhrmi/svelte-gemini-live), a live AI assistant that runs inside the browser or a webview, customizable with your own system prompt
+- [Dr. Stranzberg](https://github.com/buhrmi/stranzberg), a live AI assistant dedicated to support parents in the upbringing of their kids

 ### Open source tools